sidinfinity/Security-Camera/index.md

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |Siddharth Maddikayala|American High School|CS/AI|Incoming Freshman|

+# Final Milestone

+My final milestone was a similar to my second milestone, except I wanted to run a `node.js` server to display my livestream and take pictures.
+I used `WebRTC` to livestream video on html's `canvas` object which displays an image.
+I also added a button, `snap`, that takes a picture and display's it on the canvas below.
+Unfortunately, I couldn't finish the webpage because I couldn't get Nanonet's API call to work.
+The `canvas` element allows you to generate a `DataUrl` for the image, but Nanonet's API call uses `XMLHttpRequest`, which doesn't support data urls.

 <hr>

 # Second Milestone